When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-Buying the stock isn’t really necessary.
+Buying the stock isn’t necessary.
 I always ordered kits and batteries as and when required.
 I would invoice the customer for the cost of components upfront and they would pay the balance for labour on completion of the job.
-If you are starting from fresh you may need to use something like PayPal as a payment method – there is a small transaction fee, but people feel confident using this payment method as there’s piece of mind in case anything goes wrong.
+If you are starting from fresh you may need to use something like PayPal as a payment method – there is a small transaction fee, but people feel confident using this payment method as there’s a piece of mind in case anything goes wrong.

 If you do want to bulk buy some stock up front, you will need adequate storage space as e-bike kits can be quite bulky.

 Aliexpress is by far the cheapest place to buy, but there are a few considerations – if you are in the UK, then most of the suppliers ship from the EU and UK residents now have to pay customs charges when buying from the EU.

 There are an increasing number of Aliexpress suppliers who have fulfilment warehouses in the UK but the last time I brought a kit from Aliexpress (from a UK warehouse) I was still hit with an additional £100 tax charge on checkout.
 It’s still cheaper to buy direct from China and pay the tax upfront, but delivery times seem to be a lot longer than they were a couple of years back.

 If you’re just starting then it may be worth buying from eBay or Amazon – you will pay a higher price for the motor kit and battery but you have the added security of a good returns policy and buyer protection plus it’s likely the kit will be sent from your locale (although you should check the listing details to be sure).

 You could also strike up a direct relationship with a supplier in your country – this can be beneficial for both parties as they will be more likely to look after you if you’re a regular customer.